 Encourage Games That Practice Self-Control

-A fun way to encourage self-control in younger children is to teach children games that help them practice self-control.
+A fun way to encourage self-disciple in younger children is to teach children games that help them practice self-control.
 Here are a few examples of games that can help children learn to control themselves (Source: Your Therapy Source):

 - Simon Says: Simon Says is a classic children’s game where one child (or adult) orders a group of children to perform simple commands, such as stand on one foot or rub their stomach.
 The caveat is that children must listen for the person in charge (Simon) to say the phrase “Simon Says” as part of their command.
 If they move without hearing the correct command, they’re out of the game.